AdamJablonka/company-coding-challenge/README.md

 **All List components are located in src/components/Elements/List**

-- List/Filtered lists includes 3 files, AllFilter, CompletedFilter, IncompletedFilter which are the components that take care of the logic that filters the todo items by completion status.
+- List/Filtered lists includes 3 files, AllFilter, CompletedFilter, IncompleteFilter which are the components that take care of the logic that filters the todo items by completion status.

 - TodoItem is the component that is each todo item, which outputs the title, completion, and the TodoActions buttons.